-We wanted to know whether group-based parent training programmes are effective in improving emotional and behavioural adjustment in young children.
+We wanted to know if group-based parent training programmes are helpful in improving emotional and behavioural adjustment in young children.

-Emotional and behavioural problems are common among infants and toddlers and, for many children, these problems persist into school age and adolescence.
-Parenting practices play a significant role in the development of emotional and behavioural problems in children.
-Programmes targeting parents of infants and toddlers have the potential to prevent the occurrence of such problems.
+Emotional and behavioural problems are common among infants and toddlers and, for many children, these problems continue into their early school and teenage years as well.
+Parenting practices play an important role in how emotional and behavioural problems in children develop.
+Parent training programmes aimed at parents of infants and toddlers might help to prevent such problems before they start, as well as treat them after they are established.

 Key results and quality of the evidence